Al0den/tester.nvim/README.md

 END
 ```

-Note: Setup function can be called from anywhere at anytime, lazy-loading shouldnt affect it
+Note: `setup` function can be called from anywhere at anytime, lazy-loading shouldnt affect it

 ## How to use